vrodriguezf/mlr/doc/knitted/tutorial/predict.md

 ### Binary classification

-In case of binary classification, two things are noteworthy.
-As you might recall, we can specify a positive class when generating the task.
+In case of binary classification, two things are worth mentioning.
+As you may recall, we can specify a positive class when generating the task.
 Moreover, we can set the threshold value that is used to assign class labels based on the predicted posteriors.

-To illustrate binary classification we use the Sonar data set from the [mlbench](http://cran.r-project.org/web/packages/mlbench/index.html) package.
+To illustrate binary classification, we use the Sonar data set from the [mlbench](http://cran.r-project.org/web/packages/mlbench/index.html) package.
-Again, we create a classification task and a learner, which predicts probabilities, train the learner and then predict the class labels.
+Again we create a classification task and a learner which predicts probabilities, train the learner and then predict the class labels based on the probabilities.

 ```splus